ImperialCollegeLondon/safedata_validator/docs/safe_dataset_checker/usage.md

 # Using the SAFE Dataset Checker

+The SAFE dataset checking code is a publicly available Python package available [here](https://github.com/ImperialCollegeLondon/safe_dataset_checker).
 The  `safe_dataset_checker` repository contains a Python module to validate submitted files and report on any problems.
 The code validates:

   1. The data submission formatting of the file.